-Our fall workshops are small group sessions (8 writers maximum) plus an instructor, and consist of 10 weekly two-hour meetings over Zoom.
+Our winter/spring workshop consists of small group sessions (8 writers maximum) plus an instructor, and meet two hours a week for ten weeks over Zoom.
 Each meeting will include craft discussions as well as critique of your work.
 Participants will be expected to write and critique each week and read assigned writing for group discussion.

 We expect that participants will be able to attend all class sessions listed below.